 He travels with me because he understands geographical variety stimulates and nourishes my soul.
 Before we go home, I yearn for a sun-kissed shoreline.
 We will be celebrating our wedding anniversary in a few days, and, wanting old and cosmopolitan, we fly to Puerto Rico.
-There is a slower pace of life, where nature lovers such as Steven and I can soak up centuries of cultural legacies.
+There is a slower pace of life, where nature lovers like us can soak up centuries of cultural legacies.

 Besides the magnificent Spanish Colonial architecture and picturesque plazas, it’s blessed with a tropical rainforest, El Yunque.
 The sounds of El Yunque comes from an occasional wild parrot.
 It is quiet, serene, cool, with a variety of plants and trees that have managed to grow along a pristine hiking trail.
 A mist of fog surrounds its highest point with a waterfall cascading at the bottom.
 Its beauty is overwhelming.

 The next day we head to El Morro, a fortress with a the dramatic Castle of San Cristobal perched at its summit.
 I am looking out at the Caribbean, taking photos, and reading historical facts in my city guide, all of which triggers a snippet of my memory.